bartcode/slide-api/README.md

 # Slide API client

-Python API client to utilise the lide Open Cloud or local API.
+Python API client to utilise the Slide Cloud or local API.

 ## Usage